-The succulent taste of oozing cheese on your crispy thin crusted pizza or the crunchy bite of your paprika infused fried chicken cannot be substituted by refined protein filled food essentials exuding dietary fibers, can they?
+The succulent taste of oozing cheese on your crispy thin crusted pizza or the crunchy bite of your paprika-infused fried chicken cannot be substituted by refined protein-filled food essentials exuding dietary fibers, can they?
 However, consuming protein helps your body in many important ways.
 Protein is essential for building muscle and bone.
 It also has a role in tissue repair as well as the production of certain enzymes and hormones in the body.
-Recently, protein has been touted as important for managing a healthy weight, too That’s because it helps you stay fuller, longer and boosts metabolism.
+Recently, protein has been touted as important for managing a healthy weight, too That’s because it helps you stay fuller, and longer and boosts metabolism.
 Choose protein from quality sources to get the biggest bang for your nutritional buck.
 Here are six to try.

 Here are some healthy snacking alternatives for you-:

 Plain Greek yogurt and berries make a delicious, nutrient-dense snack.
 In addition to being a great source of calcium and potassium, Greek yogurt is also high in protein.
 Berries are one of the best sources of antioxidants around.
 You’ll get a good variety of antioxidants if you consume a mixture of different-colored berries.

 Looking for a healthy way to satisfy your craving for a crunchy snack?
 Keep a handful of nuts on hand for a nutrient-packed punch.
 Nuts help lower cholesterol and boost heart health.
 Although they are high in calories, nuts can be a good choice when enjoyed in moderation.